phac-nml/irida/doc/administrator/galaxy/setup/index.md

 Galaxy Software Installation
 ----------------------------

 This describes installing the main Galaxy software.
 These instructions assume you are installing Galaxy version **v17.01**.
-Older versions will also work, but any version < **v16.01** will require special modifications for some tools (see our [FAQ](../faq/#installing-conda-dependencies-in-galaxy-versions--v1601)).
+Older versions will also work, but any version < **v16.01** will require special modifications for some tools (see our [FAQ][faq-conda]).
 Newer versions should also work, but have not been thoroughly tested with IRIDA yet.
 Most of the installation documentation for Galaxy can be found at [GetGalaxy][].
 In brief, these steps involve the following.

 ### Step 1: Download Galaxy